 - Not be intoxicated at or consume alcohol during the event.

 - Ensure that the event and guests comply with Pitzer policy and local, state, and federal laws.
 If violations are found, the event registrants will be expected to address the situation immediately.

 - Seek help from Campus Safety if unable to safely manage or oversee the event.
-This includes ending an event early if, in consultation with Campus Safety or Office of Student Affairs staff member, it is determined to be necessary to ensure the safety of guests.
+This includes ending an event early if, in consultation with Campus Safety or Campus Life staff, it is determined to be necessary to ensure the safety of guests.

 - Clean up the event location immediately following the event and return it to its pre-event condition.
 This includes removing all decorations and returning all furniture to its original location.
 If it is determined that additional custodial service is required following an event, the event registrants will be billed for that service.

 - Ensure that all borrowed equipment or supplies are returned in a timely manner and in the same condition in which they were borrowed.

 There are many ways to publicize your event besides the usual mass emails and posting of flyers.
 You can use word-of-mouth, table tents, sidewalk chalk, message boards, social media, etc. Be creative, but please observe the posting publicity guidelines, designated public posting locations and procedures at Pitzer and the other colleges, which were developed to provide effective publicity, while using a minimum of natural resources.

 Some posting reminders for fliers, posters, and banners:

 - Need to be approved with a stamp by Campus Life prior to posting on campus.
 You can email your poster to [email protected] for digital approval.